Software Soul Searching

 Wherein I get to the point

 Products have a soul.
 Naturally, I don't mean this in a metaphysical way.
-I mean it in a very practical way.
+I mean it in a practical way.

 Products reflect the attitudes and values of those that create them.

 Sometimes those values are obvious, sometimes not.
 Sometimes the values are intentional and sometimes they are subconscious.
 But they’re always there.
-And sometimes those values are even articulated with words.

 As we’ve built Filthy Rich, I’ve come to a realization.
 Adam and I always design and build things with solid values or principles in mind.
 But we rarely articulate them and refine them the way we have with this app.